 4. Do you want to be a vegan?

 You will likely receive an affirmative answer to the first three questions and a negative response to the final question even though an affirmative answer to the first three questions embodies the label in the final question.
 Why?
 Psychology.
 Word association.
 People don’t want to be labeled or cornered into a commitment.
 Set aside how you feel.
 Assuming others will feel or do as you do is faulty thinking.
 If you only eat plant-based food and live in the United States, your selfless actions for animals represent a small percentage of the population.
 To advocate effectively, you must think like those who don’t think like you.
-Focus on acts of kindness in your advocacy rather than a label that may be viewed as extreme.
+Focus on acts of kindness in your advocacy rather than a label that may be viewed as extreme or untenable.
 I don’t own any t-shirts with the word “vegan” on them.
 Instead, my shirts have a message that appeals to people’s desire to do right or to eat more healthful food.
 For example: “Animals are my friends.
 I don’t eat my friends.”
 Another shirt I wear reads: “Animals are here with us, not for us.”
 Some of my shirts are simple and straightforward: “Eat More Kale.”
-These are common sense, non-threatening, and compassionate pleas that appeal to people’s most fundamental sense of decency and pique their curiosity.
+These are common sense, non-threatening, specific, and compassionate pleas that appeal to people’s most fundamental sense of decency and pique their curiosity.

 I avoid using the word “vegan” because I believe it has a negative connotation with many people who view it as fanatical and too difficult.
 Dissenting opinions welcome.
 I respect people’s right to embrace the word, tattoo it on their body, and scream it from their rooftop.
 I understand the arguments in favor of it.
 I prefer to describe the way I live my life in a friendly way without any labels that may repel people.
 I don’t need to call myself a “vegan” to stop eating animals, to not wear leather, or to refuse to go to a zoo.
-I care about my health, our environment, and the well-being of animals and I try to live up to my own standards.
-I grew up loving dogs, goldfish, and a few other animals and learned to extend my compassion to all animals.
-I’m constantly learning and trying to do better.

 A Vegan World

 Although polls vary, approximately 1 million of more than 300 million Americans state they only eat plant-based food.
 The population of people who make thoughtful decisions that benefit animals is growing and we should take great pride and satisfaction in that fact knowing that it contributes to less suffering but we should also keep expectations realistic and avoid hyperbole if we expect to be taken seriously.
 I’m proud of people who follow “Meatless Monday” or have expressed that they have reduced their consumption and exploitation of animals.
 Even though there is no label for them, I still praise their progress.
 They are part of a growing community of people who show a degree of concern about animals and whose actions reflect their interest in doing better.
-I no longer focus on a so-called “vegan world” but rather take direct action every day to help reduce the suffering of all animals through grassroots advocacy.

 Many people take absolute positions in their advocacy and voice enormous frustration if people don’t commit to full-fledged allegiance to the “vegan” lifestyle.
 These advocates miss the importance of the impact of gradual change and individual acts of kindness performed by people every day in a myriad of ways.
 When people tell me they gave up eating cheese, I embrace their decision.
 I don’t berate them for still eating cows because I understand it’s a beginning and given that the vast majority of people still eat and drink everything animal, they have now put themselves in the company of a small group of people relative to the world’s population who are not “vegan” but are thinking about decisions they’re making every day to show more compassion for animals, their health, and our environment.
 That’s a giant step forward that will likely lead to more realizations and progress.
 We should embrace every step that benefits animals rather than demonizing people who fail to attain a cruelty-free perfection that doesn’t exist.
 We can suggest that we cause less suffering but if we pretend we cause no suffering, the movement suffers.
+If the movement suffers, the animals suffer with it.